yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 **Jobs**

-Jobs consist of a linear series of steps within a stage, where each step can be tasks, scripts, or references to external YAML templates that represent the tactial aspects of an action.
+Jobs consist of a linear series of steps within a stage, where each step can be tasks, scripts, or references to external YAML templates that represent the tactical aspects of an action.
 It is important to note that both stages and jobs can run in a simple linear fashion, or may be arranged into more complex *dependency graphs*, e.g. "run this stage before that one" or "this job depends on the output of that job".

 From here you can see that this simple relationship can embody both simple and complex staged build and release processes through a defined execution hierarchy.
 For Azure DevOps, this hierarchy is defined in the structure of a YAML (Yet Another Markup Language) file, which is a structured markup file that can be managed like any other source file.